Rubondo Island National Park: Animal introductions

-In addition to chimpanzees, seven other species were introduced to the island: Roan antelope (Hippotragus equinus) and rhinoceros (Diceros bicornis) both now extinct, Suni antelope (Neotragus moschatus), elephants (Loxodonta africana), giraffes (Giraffa camelopardalis), black-and-white colobus monkeys (Colobus guereza), and grey parrots (Psittacus erithacus) confiscated from illegal trade.
+In addition to chimpanzees, seven other species were introduced to the island: roan antelope (Hippotragus equinus) and black rhinoceros (Diceros bicornis) both now extinct, Suni (Neotragus moschatus), African bush elephants (Loxodonta africana), giraffes (Giraffa camelopardalis), mantled guereza (Colobus guereza), and grey parrots (Psittacus erithacus) confiscated from illegal trade.

-Common native fauna include the vervet monkey (Chlorocebus aethiops), sitatunga (Tragelaphus spekei), hippopotamus, genet and bushbuck (Tragelaphus scriptus).
+Common native fauna include the vervet monkey (Chlorocebus aethiops), sitatunga (Tragelaphus spekei), hippopotamus, genet and harnessed bushbuck (Tragelaphus scriptus).

 In October 2021, Prime Minister, Kassim Majaliwa visited the park and ordered TANAPA to cooperate with tourism stakeholders, for the marketing of the Rubondo Island to maximise the numbers of tourist in Geita region.

-Transport

-Rubondo Island can be reached by park boat from two different locations.
-One option is the boat from Kasenda, a small village near Muganza in Chato District.
-The other option is the boat from Nkome in Geita District.

-By airplane, Rubondo Airstrip can be reached with Auric Air or Coastal Aviation.

-Accommodation on the island includes the beautiful park bandas which are located close to the HQ office.
-The price to stay in these beautiful bandas (chalet) overlooking the waters of Lake Victoria is $45 per night self-catering.